-Two of my favorite activities at Knott's Berry Farm are the horse-drawn Butterfield Stagecoach and the Calico Railroad, a real steam locomotive.
+Two must-visit activities at Knott's Berry Farm are the horse-drawn Butterfield Stagecoach and the Calico Railroad, a real steam locomotive.
 Families with young kids have to ride inside the stagecoach, not on top, but it's still an adventure.
 And what kid doesn't love a train?
 Watch out for the train robbers!
 They're armed.

 Character Interactions - Parental Guidance Required

 Costumed Peanuts characters put on appearances throughout the day in a special area of Camp Snoopy where they pose for photo ops with cartoon set pieces.
 In Ghost Town, a variety of western characters are around all day, ready to tell their story to curious kids.
 Beware, guns and violence are part of the old west theme, so if you don't want your kids exposed to that, avoid Calico Square at gunfight time.
 It's on the show schedule for the day.

 The primary show aimed at younger kids is the Peanuts-themed show on the Camp Snoopy stage, but many of the other shows are family-friendly too.
 Snoopy on Ice will either keep them engaged or let them fall asleep in the dark if a nap is your goal.
 The American Indian Hoop Dancer is fascinating for all ages.
 The outdoor Boom Town acrobatic show will probably keep their attention but may inspire them to hang from the chandelier and bounce off the sofa.
 Live bands will give them a chance to dance off some energy, but tend to be louder than is safe for anyone, much less toddlers.